SwedbankPay/developer.swedbankpay.com/mobile-sdk/merchant-backend.md

 {% include jumbotron.html body="To use the **Swedbank Pay Mobile SDK**, you must have a backend server hosting the Mobile SDK API." %}

-The Mobile SDK Merchant Backend API contains a total of five endpoints, three of which have statically defined paths (though only one is actually required to; see [Advanced Configuration][advanced]).
+The Mobile SDK Merchant Backend API contains a total of five endpoints, three of which have statically defined paths.
 An OpenAPI specification is [available][swagger].
 (It may be easier to view it in the [Swagger Editor][swagger-editor].)

 The main part of the API is designed as a transparent wrapper around the Swedbank Pay API, which is the same one used in Checkout.
 Additionally, two "helper" endpoints are specified, which facilitate the proper routing of the [Payment Url][payment-url] back to the originating app.